diegoami/DA_ML_Capstone/solution.md

 <!-- Student provides a high-level overview of the project in layman’s terms.
 Background information such as the problem domain, the project origin, and related data sets or input data is given. -->

+During the last few years it has become more and more common to stream on platforms such as Youtube and Twitch while playing video games, or to upload recorded sessions.
+The volume of videos produced is overwhelming.
+In many of the video games being streamed there are different types of scenes.
+Both for content producers and consumers it would be useful to be able to automatically split videos, to find out in what time intervals different types of scenes run.
+For instance, having as an input the video recording of a Minecraft speedrun, we could be able to produce the time intervals when the game is taking place in the Overworld surface, in caves, in the Nether and the End respectively - the four main settings of this game.

+The game that I have chosen to analyze is _Mount of Blade: Warband_, of which I made several walkthroughs.
+This is a game where you spend most of the time on a "strategic map", taking your warband to any of the towns or villages, following or running away from other warbands which can belong to friendly or rival factions, or looking for quest objectives.
+Here are some example of screenshots from the strategic map, scaled to 320 x 180.

 ### PROBLEM STATEMENT

 <!-- The problem which needs to be solved is clearly defined.
 A strategy for solving the problem, including discussion of the expected solution, has been made. -->